Seeing what we expect to see: the magic lamp and the circle of trauma

 A knowledge of such repeated, ingrained expectations and their roots is fundamental to understanding what a client brings to counselling and psychotherapy.
 Our beliefs about the world and about ourselves are formed early in life, primarily from our experiences with parents or carers.
 This creates a blueprint of expectation, a filter through which we experience the world.
+(For more on this childhood blueprint, click here.)
 We spend the rest of our lives unknowingly and unconsciously reinforcing those early messages by moulding the world into the shape of those primal foundations.
 Different therapeutic perspectives have their own names for the phenomenon: this is a script in transactional analysis; an internal working model in object relations; RIGs (Representations of Interactions that have been Generalised) in developmental theory.

 Thus the client with openly and inappropriately sexual parents can learn from them that she can only gain affection from others in this way.
 When anyone gives her attention due to her overt sexual behaviour, the early message is reinforced as though it is ‘true’.
 The client whose parents were emotionally distant can learn that emotional closeness, though desirable, is alien and dangerous.
 When anyone tries to become emotionally close to him he is scared, so the early message must be ‘true’.
 The adult whose voice and views were dismissed by family in childhood can be in a state of almost constant verbal and emotional conflict, fearing the same rejection, perceiving the same dismissal whenever anyone has the slightest difference of opinion, thus reinforcing the early message.

 This is where the skill of a therapist becomes important, noticing the patterns in the way a face or a hand moves, or a voice changes, or a sentence always trails off at a certain point, or that some emotions are allowed and others forbidden.
 All such details are potential clues about established processes, and it is crucial that they are presented back to the client in a caring, therapeutic way, when the client is open, ready and able to hear and respond.
-The originating trauma, the neglect or deficit, is real and historical: part of the role of the skilled therapist is to assist the client in self-knowledge and self-understanding, so that the client’s difficult history is not relived in the daily present tense.
+When ordinary events in the present are responded to with alarm and disproportionate emotion, it is important to understand that the originating trauma, the developmental neglect or abuse, was real and historical: part of the role of the skilled therapist is to assist the client in self-knowledge and self-understanding, so that the client’s difficult history is not relived in the daily present tense.

-This is the potential that counselling and psychotherapy offers: turning the blighted past from a present-day emotional straight-jacket into a skin that can be shed.
-The road requires that both client and therapist are willing to undertake that journey together, with enough patience, goodwill and care to reach the destination through exploring new routes together, practicing new habits and new ways of being in the safety of the therapeutic space.
-It is a journey that, for me, never ceases to be a privilege.
+This is the potential that counselling and psychotherapy offers.
+Through raising the client’s awareness of their own long-established emotional, cognitive and practical patterns, and through understanding their developmental origins, we identify the experiences of nurture and support the client missed, and we seek them out in the present.
+We work on breaking the pattern of repetition by understanding how it operates, and thereby learn to live in the present.
+This requires that both client and therapist are willing to engage with patience, goodwill and care, practicing new habits and new ways of being in the safety of the therapeutic space.
+It is a process that, for me, never ceases to be a privilege.

 About Ian Pittaway